rj-pe/Final_Database_Project_CSCI52/README.md

 ## data_control_language (this section complete RJ)

 #### description:
   we should write some statements to create user roles to grant / restrict privileges.
+RJ

 #### contains:
-  data_control_language.sql
+  data_control_language.sql RJ

 #### requirements to fulfill:
-  Database security and administration to the extent covered in chapter 6 (5 points)
+  Database security and administration to the extent covered in chapter 6 (5 points) RJ

 ## data_manipulation_language